ggamangpro101/everything-about-algorithms/CSE 551 Foundations of Algorithms/Module_1_Stable_Matching/01_stable_matching.md

 **Instability**: Alex prefers Chris over David.
 Chris prefer Alex over Bob.
 Alex and Chris both prefer each other over their assigned roommates (David and Bob).
 So, this is **Unstable**.

+**Conclusion:**
+Every possible pairing leads to instability, meaning no stable matching exists for this set of preferences.

+**Observation**
+Stable matchings **do not always exist** for the **Stable Roommate Problem**.
+Unlike the Stable Matching Problem, the inherent preferences in the roommate setup can create situations where stability is impossible, as shown in the example.

 ## Gale-Shapley Algorithm
 The **Gale-Shapley Algorithm** (also called the "Propose-and-Reject" algorithm) is a method to find a stable matching.